micwa/CardsSuite/README.md

     column (will prompt for another column)
     * `w`, `x`, `y`, or `z` - move the last card from the selected tableau pile to the specified foundation pile
+* `u` - undo the previous move, to a maximum of 10 moves back (if you're a true solitaire player, you won't use this)
 * Press `P` to pause (note capital 'P')

 ### Building from source